dwkns/nunjucks-11ty-plus/README.md

 nunjucks-11ty-plus is a syntax highlighter for nunjucks files.

+Formatting can be done with [Nunjucks-prettier](https://marketplace.visualstudio.com/items?itemName=guapibai.nunjucks-prettier) however it will only really format the HTML in your file.
+The nunjucks code gets mangled.

 It has some additions that help when you're using [Eleventy (11ty)](http://11ty.dev/) as your website build tool.

 > Warning: This extension is incomplete and there is much work to do.